Desmond Patton

 Social Media

-Desmond Upton Patton, a pioneer in the interdisciplinary fusion of social work, communications, and data science, is the Brian and Randi Schwartz University Professor, with joint appointments in the School of Social Policy & Practice and the Annenberg School for Communication along with a secondary appointment in the department of psychiatry in the Perelman School of Medicine.
+Desmond Upton Patton, a pioneer in the interdisciplinary fusion of social work, communications, and data science, is the Brian and Randi Schwartz University Professor at the University of Pennsylvania, with joint appointments in the School of Social Policy & Practice and the Annenberg School for Communication, and a secondary appointment in the Department of Psychiatry in the Perelman School of Medicine.

-In 2018, Professor Patton published a groundbreaking finding in the prestigious Nature journal, Digital Medicine, which uncovered grief as a pathway to aggressive communication on Twitter.
-The report was cited in an amici curiae brief submitted to the United States Supreme Court in Elonis v.
-United States, which examined the interpretation of threats on social media.
-Widely referenced across disciplines, Patton’s research at the intersections of social media, AI, empathy and race has been mentioned in the New York Times, Nature, Washington Post, NPR, Vice News, ABC News, and other prestigious media outlets.
+In 2018, Patton published a landmark study in Nature Digital Medicine identifying grief as a pathway to aggressive communication on Twitter.
+This work was cited in an amici curiae brief submitted to the U.S. Supreme Court in Elonis v.
+United States, a case focused on interpreting threats on social media.
+His research on AI, race, empathy, and violence has been featured in The New York Times, Nature, The Washington Post, NPR, Vice News, and ABC News.

-Professor Patton was a Member of the Board of Directors at the Columbia Center for Technology Management and was appointed Faculty Associate at Berkman Klein Center for Internet & Society at Harvard University.
-He won the 2018 Deborah K. Padgett Early Career Achievement Award from the Society for Social Work Research (SSWR) for his work on social media, AI, and well-being.
-He was named a 2017-2018 fellow at Harvard’s Berkman Klein Center for Internet and Society and is a 2019 Presidential Leadership Scholar and Technology and a 2019 Human Rights Fellow at the Carr Center for Human Rights at Harvard Kennedy School.
-Patton is currently a member of the Committee on Scientific Freedom and Responsibility at AAAS and a member of the Scientific Board for Children and Screens Institute of Digital Media and Child Development.
+Patton is a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.
+He previously served on the Board of Directors at the Columbia Center for Technology Management.
+He received the 2018 Deborah K. Padgett Early Career Achievement Award from the Society for Social Work Research (SSWR), and was named a 2019 Presidential Leadership Scholar and a Human Rights Fellow at the Carr Center for Human Rights at Harvard Kennedy School.

-Before joining Penn, Patton was Professor of Social Work and Sociology at Columbia University, Senior Associate Dean at Columbia School of Social Work and Associate Director of Diversity, Equity, and Inclusion at the Data Science Institute at Columbia.
+Before joining Penn, Patton was Professor of Social Work and Sociology at Columbia University, Senior Associate Dean at the Columbia School of Social Work, and Associate Director of Diversity, Equity, and Inclusion at the Data Science Institute at Columbia.

 About